albertyusun/finch/README.md

 Training took 82.58 seconds to train the model on 400 datapoints.
 I used a basic VM from Google Cloud with machine type e2-medium (2 vCPUs, 4 GB Memory).

+Finally, how did I model uncertainty (the unsure 2 label) in status prediction?
+To capture ambiguity in legal task status, I experimented with three approaches for predicting the not_sure class:

+1. Keyword-based heuristics:
+I manually labeled training examples as not_sure if they contained vague terms (e.g., "awaiting", "needs", "reminder").
+This approach resulted in very low F1 score for status (0.3).

+2. Confidence thresholding:
+I used the model's max softmax probability over classes 0 and 1 as a proxy for certainty, labeling low-confidence outputs as not_sure.
+This approach overfit to phrasing and mislabeled clearly complete tasks, such as:

+"Completed intake call; SIG captured on IQ." → wrongly labeled as not_sure; this is clearly a certain example

+3. Entropy-based uncertainty (the one I went with):
+I computed entropy over the softmax distribution and labeled predictions as not_sure when entropy exceeded a threshold.
+This method better aligned with human judgment — for instance:

+"Faxed MRQ; got CNF." and "DPK approved; mailing today." were reasonably flagged as ambiguous, as they suggest progress but not definitive task completion.

+Overall, entropy-based thresholding offered a more principled and interpretable way to identify uncertain cases and avoided many of the false positives triggered by brittle heuristics.

+Nonetheless, after some threshold-tuning, we don't get any 2 ("uncertain") examples in our ultimate prediction, because using a higher entropy threshold results in the highest F1 score (1).

 ---

 ## Evaluation